Carousel (musical): Tryouts

 A major concern with the second act was the effectiveness of the characters He and She (later called by Rodgers "Mr. and Mrs. God"), before whom Billy appeared after his death.
 Mr. and Mrs. God were depicted as a New England minister and his wife, seen in their parlor.Block (ed.), p.
 129. At this time, according to the cast sheet distributed during the Boston run, Dr. Seldon was listed as the "Minister".
 The couple was still part of the show at the Boston opening.
 Rodgers said to Hammerstein, "We've got to get God out of that parlor".
 When Hammerstein inquired where he should put the deity, Rodgers replied, "I don't care where you put Him.
 Put Him on a ladder for all I care, only get Him out of that parlor!"
 Hammerstein duly put Mr. God (renamed the Starkeeper) atop a ladder, and Mrs. God was removed from the show.
 Rodgers biographer Meryle Secrest terms this change a mistake, leading to a more fantastic afterlife, which was later criticized by The New Republic as "a Rotarian atmosphere congenial to audiences who seek not reality but escape from reality, not truth but escape from truth".

-Hammerstein wrote that Molnár's advice, to combine two scenes into one, was key to pulling together the second act and represented "a more radical departure from the original than any change we had made".
+Hammerstein wrote that Molnár's advice that they combine two scenes into one was key to pulling together the second act and represented "a more radical departure from the original than any change we had made".
 A reprise of "If I Loved You" was added in the second act, which Rodgers felt needed more music.

-Three weeks of tryouts in Boston followed the brief New Haven run, and the audience there gave the musical a warm reception.
-An even shorter version of the ballet was presented the final two weeks in Boston, but on the final night there, de Mille expanded it back to forty minutes, and it brought the house down, causing both Rodgers and Hammerstein to embrace her.
+The pre-Broadway premiere was in Boston at the Colonial Theater on March 27, 1945, starring John Raitt and Jan Clayton as Billy and Julie; it played through April 15.
+An even shorter version of the ballet was presented during the final two weeks in Boston, but on the final night there de Mille expanded it back to forty minutes, and it brought the house down, causing both Rodgers and Hammerstein to embrace her.